Kai Greene: National Physique Committee and New York Pro

-New York Pro & Mr. Olympia
+Mr. Olympia

-In 2011, Greene began working with preparation coach George Farah and placed 1st in the 2011 New York Pro Championship.
-His 3rd place finish at Mr. Olympia in 2011 qualified him for the 2012 contest, so he did not compete at the 2012 New York Pro in order to focus on Mr. Olympia.
-He placed 2nd in the 2012 Mr. Olympia, the 2013 Mr. Olympia, and the 2014 Mr. Olympia.
+Greene's third place finish at the 2011 Mr. Olympia qualified him for the 2012 competition.
+He would go on to place second at Mr. Olympia in 2012, 2013, and 2014, behind Phil Heath each time.
+Their rivalry was popular and the 2014 Mr. Olympia became notable for the two antagonizing each other onstage, culminating in a heated exchange during the prejudging phase.

-Greene did not compete in the 2015 Mr. Olympia due to unknown circumstances, and issued a statement to say that "there is a lot more going on behind the scenes that [he] cannot discuss".
-Olympia officials allegedly denied any claims that he was banned from competing, but did confirm that he did not register and had been reminded to register several times since May of that year.
-Greene did request an extension on the registration period and was given an extra two months, but he did not meet this deadline either.
+Greene did not compete in the 2015 Mr. Olympia for undisclosed reasons, though he issued a statement to say that "there is a lot more going on behind the scenes that [he] cannot discuss".
+He also posted a YouTube video, which is now private, in which he discussed how the experience made him feel like his career was being forced to end against his will before breaking down in tears.
+Olympia officials allegedly denied any claims that he was banned from competing, but confirmed that he did not register despite being reminded to do so several times since May of that year.
+Greene requested an extension on the registration period and was given an extra two months, but did not meet this deadline either.

-Greene won the 2016 Arnold Classic, which he had also won in 2009 and 2010, but has not competed since.
-In June 2017, he was given a special offer to compete in that year's Mr. Olympia competition without having to re-qualify, which he declined.
+Greene won the 2016 Arnold Classic, which he had also won in 2009 and 2010, but has not competed in bodybuilding since.
+He declined a special offer to compete in the 2017 Mr. Olympia without having to re-qualify.

+In the documentary Kai (2022), Greene stated that he was not allowed to sign up for the 2015 Mr. Olympia because he had started his supplement company Dynamik Muscle while still under contract with Weider Publications, which also operates Mr. Olympia.
+The company then sued him for breach of contract and withheld his contract, which was reported to be worth six figures, while still using his name and likeness to promote the competition.

 Documentaries

-In 2009, Greene worked with director Mike Pulcinella to release Overkill, which documented his preparation for his first appearance at the 2009 Olympia.
-In 2010, he reunited with Pulcinella to film the sequel Redemption, showcasing his training and philosophies for the 2010 Arnold Classic, which he won for the second year in a row.
-He features in the 2013 film Generation Iron, detailing the lead up to and events of the 2012 Mr. Olympia competition.
-He was also featured in the sequels Generation Iron 2 and Generation Iron 3.
+Greene starred in the documentary Overkill (2010), which documented his preparation for his first appearance at the 2009 Mr. Olympia.
+The sequel Redemption (2010) showcased his training and philosophies for the 2010 Arnold Classic, which he won for the second year in a row.
+He starred in the documentary Generation Iron (2013), which detailed the lead-up to and events of the 2012 Mr. Olympia competition.
+He was also featured in the sequels Generation Iron 2 (2017) and Generation Iron 3 (2018), as well as Kai (2022), his own documentary by the same team chronicling his life story.